 Prince Harry spreads news about Invictus Games in Germany

-LOS ANGELES (AP) — Prince Harry took a break from paternity leave to “spread the news” about his Invictus Games.
+LOS ANGELES (AP) — Prince Harry took a break from paternity leave to announce the return of his Invictus Games, which supports the rehab and recovery of wounded veterans.

 The Duke of Sussex announced in an Instagram post Wednesday that the Invictus Games will take place in Düsseldorf, Germany, in 2023.
 The event — started by Harry in 2014 — is an athletic competition for wounded, sick, and injured veterans and armed forces members.